ValRCS/RCS_BigData/Python_Intro/README.md

 ## A concise introduction to Python for Data Scientists

+When Python is not enough:
-## Google Refine for cleaning data by hand: http://openrefine.org/
+ Google Refine for cleaning data by hand: http://openrefine.org/